 If you were injured in a car accident caused by a drunk driver, you may be confused about your legal options and what steps to take next.
-The seasoned attorneys at DeMayo Law Offices, LLP can help.
+The seasoned attorneys at DeMayo Law Offices can help.
 We’ll help you pursue the justice and maximum financial compensation you deserve.
 Drunk driving is a reckless decision.
 Any driver who decides to get behind the wheel after drinking alcohol puts everyone else at risk.
 The impact of a crash can cause life-threatening injuries and even death.

 Getting hurt in a car crash typically results in expensive medical bills, lost wages, and other expenses.
 It’s unfair that you’re suffering because of another person’s careless actions.
 They should be the one to pay for the costs you incurred.
 Our Charlotte drunk driver accident lawyers will protect your rights and build a strong case on your behalf.
 We’ll fight aggressively against the liable driver and ensure they pay for the pain you endured.